 From the above benchmarks, you can clearly see that RTX 2070 is the fastest card of all.
 It is around 30% faster than GTX 1070, 15% faster than GTX 1070 Ti, and 7% faster than GTX 1080 in regular games with no support for Ray Tracing and DLSS.

 When it comes to power consumption, the GTX 1070 wins the battle as it consumes 150W of power.
 GTX 1070 Ti and GTX 1080 stands at second place with a power consumption figure of 180W, but RTX 2070 is also not far behind and has power consumption of 185W.
 All these three Pascal based graphics cards require 500W PSU while the recommended PSU for Turing based RTX 2070 is of 550W.

 Pricing & Availability

 When it comes to pricing then GTX 1070 is the cheapest of the lot while RTX 2070 is the costliest.
 GTX 1070 Ti and GTX 1080 sits between the GTX 1070 and RTX 2070.
 The MSRP of the Founders Edition of these cards is as follows; GTX 1070 at $399, GTX 1070 Ti at $449, GTX 1080 at $549 and RTX 2070 at $599.
-RTX 2070 is relatively newer card and its availability can be a concern and you can get it at higher price than MSRP.
-You can check prices of all these cards from different graphics card manufacturers from the links given below.
+RTX 2070 is a relatively newer card and its availability can be a concern and you can get it at a higher price than MSRP.
+You can check the prices of all these cards from different graphics card manufacturers from the links given below.